krb5/krb5/doc/admin/conf_files/kdc_conf.rst

     preauthentication.
 Setting this flag may improve performance.
     (Principal entries which do not require preauthentication never update the "Last successful authentication" field.).
-First introduced in version 1.9.
+First introduced in release 1.9.

 **disable_lockout**
     If set to ``true``, suppresses KDC updates to the "Last failed authentication" and "Failed password attempts" fields of principal entries requiring preauthentication.
 Setting this flag may improve performance, but also disables account lockout.
-First introduced in version 1.9.
+First introduced in release 1.9.

 **ldap_conns_per_server**
     This LDAP-specific tag indicates the number of connections to be